cpainterwakefield/practical_db_textbook/_sources/02-data-retrieval/data-retrieval.rst

 .. _`Chapter 6`: ../06-data-modification/data-modification.html

 Not surprisingly, SQL provides a mechanism by which we can put rows in order by whatever criteria we wish.
 This is accomplished via the **ORDER BY** clause, which almost always comes last in any query.
 The key phrase **ORDER BY** is followed by a comma-separated list of expressions (again, we'll talk more about these soon), which must resolve to some type that can be put in order: numbers, strings (text), dates, etc.  By default numbers are sorted from smallest to largest, dates from earliest to latest.
-Strings are a bit trickier in SQL, because different databases order them differently by default [#]_.
+Strings are a bit trickier, because different databases order them differently by default [#]_.
 SQLite, by default, uses lexicographic ordering based on ASCII_ values.

 .. _ASCII: https://en.wikipedia.org/wiki/ASCII